Brian Kowitz: MLB

 He was drafted by the Atlanta Braves in the 8th round of the 1990 amateur draft.
 Kowitz was promoted to the Atlanta Braves on June 3, 1995 when All-Star outfielder David Justice was put on the disabled list.
 Kowitz made his debut the very next day.
 He was used a pinch hitter in the 5th inning, in a game against the Houston Astros.
 He doubled down the left-field line for his first at bat, but the Braves lost 6-2.
 He appeared in only 9 more games, until David Justice returned, then Kowitz returned to Richmond.
-Kowitz's coach was Ned Yost who later became the head coach for the World Series Champions, Kansas City Royals.
+Kowitz received a ring with the 1995 Atlanta Braves.

 On December 5, 1994 he was again drafted by the Minnesota Twins as part of the Rule 5 draft but was sent back to the Braves on April 25 of that year when he failed to stay on 25-man major league roster.

 Kowitz signed with the Detroit Tigers in 1996.
 He played in spring training with the Tigers.
 He was sent to the Toledo Mud Hens.
 Kowitz was released in May, and was signed by the Toronto Blue Jays.
 He finished the year with the Syracuse Chiefs.
 Kowitz retired from baseball at the end of the 1996 season.